theNewDynamic/how-the-icc-works.org/_referrals-and-communication/proprio-motu-investigations.md

 * on the territory, or by a national, of any State Party; or
 * on the territory, or by a national, of a non-State Party that has accepted the ICCâ€™s jurisdiction temporarily.

-The Prosecutor must receive judicial approval from judges in order to open a formal investigation. &nbsp;&nbsp;
+The Prosecutor must receive approval from judges in order to open a formal investigation. &nbsp;&nbsp;